 If Turkey is your destination, try the Fez Bus from Istanbul to Ankara right into Cappadocia.

 In Europe, look for all your bus schedules and prices here.
 Several bus lines cover various key countries and is a good deal for backpacking women: the time limits are extremely flexible and it's all very modern and computerized.
 Depending on how many stops you plan to make and how frequently you'll travel, this can be a great alternative to railpasses.

 The other great bus deal in Europe is the Eurolines pass, with a continent-wide network for just a few hundred Euros.
 This is not an economical alternative if you're going point-to-point, but if you plan on spending several weeks criss-crossing the continent - routes range from Madrid to Gotheborg to Tallinn to Rome - its rates are hard to beat.

 In New Zealand you can try Kiwi Experience and in Australia Ozexperience.
 In the US, you can't get much cheaper than BoltBus, which travels up and down the Eastern seaboard from Boston to Washington with low low fares.

-Another long distance overland voyage is provided by OzBus, which plies the London-Sydney route - 20 countries in 13 weeks, with several departures a year.
-Both of these long-distance alternatives are almost a cross between overland tours and bus transport, but still fulfil the requirements of backpacking women who prefer to travel by bus.
+A very long distance overland voyage is provided by OzBus, which plies the London-Sydney route - 20 countries in 13 weeks, with several departures a year.
+This long-distance alternative is almost a cross between overland tour and bus transport, but still fulfils the requirements of backpacking women who prefer to travel by bus.

 Plenty of cities have hop-on hop-off services, although they aren't usually as economical as their long-distance counterparts.
 Still, these buses beat taking a tour and gives you a lot more freedom.
 Some of the ones I'm familiar with include London, Lisbon, Barcelona, Kuala Lumpur, New York and Toronto.